LiLin-biosoft/epiConv/README.md

 ```
 temp<-data.frame(res_epiConv@meta.features$barcode,1)
 write.table(temp,file="pbmc5k/pbcm5k_ident.tsv",row.names=F,col.names=F,quote=F,sep="\t")
-saveRDS(res_epiConv,file="pbmc5k/res_epiConv_simp.rds")
+saveRDS(res_epiConv,file="pbmc5k/res_epiConv.rds")
 ```

 #### Tips for large datasets
-As R does not support long vectors, error will occur when the dataset is large (e.g. >80,000 cells).
-The function `epiConv.matrix` and `sim.blur` have the `bin` parameter with default value of 10,000.
+Sometimes error such as `problem too large` will occur when the dataset is large (e.g. >80,000 cells).
+In order to avoid such problem, Several functions of our algorithm have the `bin` parameter with default value of 10,000.
 When the dataset contains more than 10,000 cells, the function will split the matrix into several parts, each containing 10,000 cells.
-Generally there is no need to change `bin`, but if some memory error occurs, you can try small values such as 5,000 (e.g. `epiConv.matrix(mat=mat,inf_replace=infv,bin=5000)`).
-Based on our tests, epiConv requires 520GB memory for dataset with 81,173 cells and 436,206 peaks.
+Generally there is no need to change `bin`, but if error still occurs, you can try small values (e.g. `epiConv.matrix(mat=mat,inf_replace=infv,bin=5000)`).
+Large datasets also require more memory.
+Based on our test, epiConv requires 520GB memory for dataset with 81,173 cells and 436,206 peaks.

 ### epiConv-full
 In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps are performed in R. Its input is a gzip-compressed bed file named `<prefix>_frag.bed.gz` (e.g `pbmc5k/pbmc5k_frag.bed.gz`):